University of Maryland History Home

 Graduate Studies in History at UMD

-In addition to an M.A. and Ph.D. in history, the department offers a history and library science M.A., and certificates in historic preservation and museum scholarship and material culture.
-Learn more about our programs, or find information relevant to current students through the links below.
+In addition to the PhD and MA in History, the Department of History offers a dual-degree in history and library science (HiLS) MA, a dual-degree in history and historic preservation (HiHP) MA as well as certificates in historic preservation and museum scholarship and material culture.
+Learn more about these programs, or find information relevant to current students through the links.

 Department of History Faculty